mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/scala.md

 > Scala application launcher and interactive interpreter.
 > More information: <https://scala-lang.org>.

-- Start a Scala interactive shell (REPL)
+- Start a REPL (interactive shell)
 `scala`

 - Start the interpreter with a dependency in the classpath